schlagert/syslog/README.md

 ### Master

-* Development, currently no difference to version 2.0.0.
+* Development, currently no difference to version 2.0.1.

+### Version 2.0.1

+* Fix event handler supervision.
+Due to a defective match pattern in `syslog_monitor` crashed handlers did not get re-added as expected/supposed.

 ### Version 2.0.0